OC Transpo: 1990s: Second strike and shooting

-The second strike for OC Transpo ran from November 25 to December 16, 1996.
+The second strike for OC Transpo ran from 25 November to 16 December 1996.
 The strike ended under arbitration.

-On Tuesday, April 6, 1999, former OC Transpo employee Pierre Lebrun, armed with a .30-06 Remington Model 760 pump-action rifle, shot six people, killing four, in a shooting spree at OC Transpo's St. Laurent Boulevard garage, before killing himself.
+On Tuesday, 6 April 1999, former OC Transpo employee Pierre Lebrun, armed with a Remington Model 760 pump-action rifle, shot six people, killing four, in a shooting spree at OC Transpo's St. Laurent Boulevard garage, before killing himself.
 Lebrun was fired in August 1997 but later reinstated, and quit in 1998.

 An inquest into the shooting revealed Lebrun was the subject of teasing for his speech impediment, and that his complaints to management were not investigated.
 The inquest revealed an "atmosphere of bullying", described as a "poisoned" environment by an employment equity manager.
 In response, OC Transpo instigated zero-tolerance policies regarding workplace harassment, a new employee-management communications program, and increased training on workplace respect.
 However, studies in 2003 and 2004 found there to be lingering elements of a negative work environment, and employee-management communication was reported to be strained following the 1996 strike.

 2000s: Trillium Line, expansions and third strike

-OC Transpo launched the O-Train diesel light rail transit (DLRT) service on October 15, 2001, as a pilot project.
+OC Transpo launched the O-Train diesel light rail transit (DLRT) service on 15 October 2001, as a pilot project.
 The service consists of one north–south line, with major points of interest including Carleton University and the South Keys Shopping Centre.
-In late 2014, this line became known as Trillium Line, or O-Train Line 2, to allow for expansion of the O-Train brand.
+In late 2014, this line became known as the Trillium Line, or O-Train Line 2, to allow for expansion of the O-Train brand.

 The province of Ontario ordered the amalgamation of the Regional Municipality of Ottawa-Carleton and its component municipalities into a single City of Ottawa municipality.
 When the new local governance took effect in 2001, OC Transpo became a department of the new city.

 Following amalgamation, a bilingual replacement backronym for "OC" was sought, but no suitable candidates have been found.
 The anachronistic acronym has been kept, instead of the costly task of replacing the decals on all buses, bus stops, bus stations, and promotional material.
 Thus, "OC" is an orphan initialism.

-A new section of the southwest Transitway opened on December 12, 2005, between the Nepean Sportsplex and Fallowfield Station.
+A new section of the southwest Transitway opened on 12 December 2005, between the Nepean Sportsplex and Fallowfield Station.
 The new section runs parallel to Woodroffe Avenue and was built at a cost of $10 million.
 The new section has no stations and has replaced service along Woodroffe Avenue between the Nepean Sportsplex and Fallowfield.
-The Transitway was further expanded south into Barrhaven with Strandherd opened on January 2, 2007.
+The Transitway was further expanded south into Barrhaven with Strandherd opened on 2 January 2007.
 There are also long range plans for other extensions in the Orleans and Kanata areas to keep up with more growing communities.

 Following the 2006 municipal election campaign, Larry O'Brien was elected as mayor and cancelled the light rail expansion project, per a campaign promise.
-City Council decided to annul the project by a margin of 13–11 on December 14, 2006.
+City Council decided to annul the project by a margin of 13–11 on 14 December 2006.
 The proposed northbound expansions from Bayview onward were later revived with the Confederation Line project, contracted in December 2012.